 In 1987 and 1988, however, whole company LBOs became more prevalent; there were 47 in 1987 and 125 in 1988 at an average value in 1988 dollars of \$480 million, with the most famous one being the KKR buyout of RJR Nabisco for \$24.5 billion.
-44 The purpose of these LBOs-also known as hostile takeovers-was usually to take over companies in order to sell off the pieces, while also extracting value by downsizing the labor force and ramping up distributions to shareholders in the forms of dividends and buybacks.
+42 The purpose of these LBOs-also known as hostile takeovers-was usually to take over companies in order to sell off the pieces, while also extracting value by downsizing the labor force and ramping up distributions to shareholders in the forms of dividends and buybacks.
 By the last half of the 1980s, the era of "downsize-and-distribute" had clearly arrived.
-45 b) Cash: Finance for value creation or booty for value extraction?
+43 b) Cash: Finance for value creation or booty for value extraction?

-The use of the stock market to buy and sell companies in the conglomerate movement of the 1960s undermined the integration of strategic control with the processes of organizational learning, and opened the door for financial interests who had played little if any role in contributing to value creation to attain positions of strategic control.
-Increasingly, they used this power to drain cash from companies in the forms of executive pay, management fees, interest rates, cash dividends, and stock buybacks.
-From the mid-1980s, as we have seen, buybacks emerged, on top of dividends, as a leading mode of value extraction, incentivized from within the corporate suite by stock-based executive pay.
+The use of the stock market to buy and sell companies in the conglomerate movement of the 1960s undermined the integration of strategic control with the processes of organizational learning, and opened the door for financial interests who had played little if any role in contributing to value

-Lazonick, "Corporate Restructuring,"
+38 Lazonick, "Corporate Restructuring,"